Rob Nichols: Early life, education and career

 Nichols was born in Camden, New Jersey, in 1969.
 He was raised in Seattle and moved to Washington, D.C., to attend George Washington University.
 He is a Sigma Alpha Epsilon Alumni Association member.

 After graduation in 1991, he worked in the White House in the George H. W. Bush administration and served as an aide to then-Transportation Secretary Andy Card.
 After the Bush administration ended, Nichols held positions with the Washington state Republican Party; as a senior aide for the late Rep. Jennifer Dunn and former Sen. Slade Gorton.
 In 1995, he married his wife, Rebecca, whom he met at GWU.
 They have two children.

 Treasury Department

 In early 2001, Nichols was named deputy assistant Treasury secretary for public affairs in the George W. Bush administration, serving as the Treasury Department's spokesman.
 In April 2003, Bush nominated Nichols as assistant secretary for public affairs.
 He was confirmed in August 2003 and sworn in by Treasury Secretary John Snow.
-As assistant secretary, Nichols oversaw all public affairs for the department and led efforts to educate the American people about tax and currency policy, debt management, Social Security and Medicare financing, and international issues that impact the U.S. economy.
-Nichols is a recipient of the Alexander Hamilton Award, the highest honor of the Department of the Treasury.